alextanhongpin/clean-architecture-learn/application-service.md

 - does not contain business logic, does not hold state for any entities (however it can store the state of a business workflow transaction)
 - validate and save entity only in application service through repository
 - performs applicative level logic as user interaction, input validation, logic not related to business but to other concerns (authentication, security, emailing)
-- accepts and returns service contract objects or request/response objects
+- accepts and returns service contract objects or request/response objects, e.g. dto.
+So if the domain has a _User_ entity, then a simplified _UserDto_ can be returned.
+The adapter/transformer/converter to convert between entity and dto can lie in the application service layer.
-- does not accept or return domain entities or value objects
+- does not accept or return domain entities or value objects.
+The reason for this is that we do not want to expose the domain models in the outer layer.
+Any operations by the entity can only happen in the application service and the layers below.
+The output should be immutable, and that is why DTO is often recommended as the toutput value.
+Some people design application services as command handlers, which does not return anything, which makes me wonder how the testing is done.